 Everyone is unique.
 While one-size-fits all approaches work for some, they don’t work for everyone.

-Find a program or treatment that works for you.
-Make it your own and tailor it to fit your needs.
+Do what works for you.
+Explore what's out there and tailor it you fit your needs.

 Be honest with yourself.